 One of the examples (in cell A8) ignores holidays (other than weekends), while the second example (in cell A9) provides a list of holidays to be excluded from the day count in the calculation.

 In the above spreadsheet:

-Further examples of the Excel Networkdays function are provided on the Microsoft Office website.
+For further examples of the Excel Networkdays function, see the Microsoft Office website.